PMassicotte/makroalgaeindicators/README.md

 data parmest_cumcover_in;
    set parmest_cumcover_test parmest_cumcover(where=(vandomraade=''));
 run;

-/* Producing covariance matrix for calculating indicator */ data covB_cumcover_test;
+/* Producing covariance matrix for calculating indicator

+Jacob: I will need some explanation for the rest of the code.
+I do not understand few things:

+1. the 1:174 loop
+2. how you get a value for _N_
+3.

+*/

+data covB_cumcover_test;
    set covB_cumcover_test;
    call symput('cov_assessunit',col1);